 A beautiful, challenging bike trip from Glacier to Yellowstone

-We will be traveling through rural Montana so our lodging options are limited in some locations.
-We have selected the best possible lodging to fit our needs, many of which are best described as rustic or historic lodges.
+We travel through rural Montana so our lodging options are limited in some locations.
+We have selected the best possible lodging to fit our needs, many of which are most accurately described as rustic or historic lodges.
 Nothing fancy, but clean and comfortable rooms.
-Our trip will start in West Glacier, where we will stay at the Glacier Outdoor Center, in their beautiful West Glacier Lodge.
-Our Cycling House chef will be cooking our arrival day meal at the West Glacier Lodge on our first night under the Big Sky.
-The following day we will ride to East Glacier crossing the Continental Divide at Logans Pass in Glacier National Park.
-We will stay at the historic Glacier Park Lodge, which was built in 1913.
-The lobby of the Glacier Park Lodge is unforgettable and we will enjoy a dinner on-site at the Great Northern Restaurant.
-Our next stop will be Dupuyer, population 86, don’t ride to fast or you’ll miss it.
-The small town of Dupuyer was once home to Montana author, Ivan Doig, and is the quintessential Rocky Mountain front town.
+Our trip start in West Glacier, where we will stay at the Glacier Outdoor Center, in their beautiful West Glacier Lodge.
+Our Cycling House chef prepares our arrival day meal at the West Glacier Lodge on our first night under the Big Sky.
+The following day we ride to East Glacier, crossing the Continental Divide at Logans Pass in Glacier National Park.
+That evening we stay at the historic Glacier Park Lodge, which was built in 1913.
+The lobby of the Glacier Park Lodge is unforgettable and we get to enjoy a dinner on-site at the Great Northern Restaurant.
+Our next stop will be Dupuyer, population 86 – don’t ride too fast or you’ll miss it.
+The small town of Dupuyer was once home to Montana author, Ivan Doig, and is the quintessential Rocky Mountain Front town.
 As you can imagine, hotel choices are very limited, but Buffalo Joe’s Eatery, Saloon, and motel have clean, comfortable rooms.
 We head out from Dupuyer by van to transfer to Monarch (approximately a 2-hour shuttle) before riding the Kings Hill Scenic Byway to White Sulphur Springs.
-We will be staying at the Willow Creek Cabins just outside of White Sulphur Springs, in rustic cabins at an idyllic Montana setting.
-Our Cycling House Chef will cook dinner on-site at the Ranch House.
-The next day we will ride from White Sulphur Springs to Livingston, Montana on the edge of the Paradise Valley.
-We will shuttle from Livingston to Cooke City, Montana driving through Yellowstone National Park (approximately a 2-3 hour shuttle).
-Cooke City is surrounded by towering peaks and in a very isolated but beautiful setting.
-We will stay at The High Country Motel and Cabins in the heart of Cooke City.
-The following day we will finish off an amazing week of riding with Beartooth Pass Highway.
-Our final overnight will be at the Rock Creek Resort, just outside of Red Lodge, and the perfect setting to celebrate out amazing journey across Montana.
+This evenings accommodations are at the Willow Creek Cabins just outside of White Sulphur Springs, in rustic cabins in an idyllic Montana setting.
+Our Cycling House chef prepares dinner on-site at the Ranch House.
+The next day we ride from White Sulphur Springs to Livingston, Montana on the edge of the Paradise Valley.
+We shuttle from Livingston to Cooke City, Montana driving through Yellowstone National Park (approximately a 2-3 hour shuttle).
+Cooke City is surrounded by towering peaks and is in a very isolated but beautiful area.
+That evening we stay at The High Country Motel and Cabins in the heart of Cooke City.
+The following day we finish off an amazing week of riding with Beartooth Pass Highway.
+Our final overnight is spent at the Rock Creek Resort, just outside of Red Lodge, and the perfect setting to celebrate out amazing journey across Montana.
 Feel free to contact us if you have any specific questions about any of the accommodations.